-- to listen to the class teacher, work hard, do their best and make best use of their time in school; - to enter and leave the school building at all times in an orderly fashion; When the bell rings after play-time the children stop playing, freeze, line up and show PAX quiet.
+- to listen to the class teacher, work hard, do their best and make best use of their time in school: - to enter and leave the school building at all times in an orderly fashion; When the bell rings after play-time the children stop playing, freeze, line up and show PAX quiet.
 Children do not enter the school building without getting permission from teachers. - to walk within the school building and quietness is expected while children are getting ready to enter/exit class i.e. while queuing, while putting on coats and walking to the assembly hall using PAX quiet during these times. - to treat all staff members, themselves and each other with due respect and courtesy; - to stand back for an adult, to welcome visitors and to show respect to their elders; - to never bully any person; Any behaviour that interferes with the rights of others to learn and to be safe is unacceptable.
-Fighting, rough play or any physical force is never allowed or tolerated. - to follow the school's anti-bullying procedures. - to never use bad language; Inappropriate language if used towards a teacher or anywhere within the school or while on a school activity is considered a breach of the code. - to wear their full school uniform; - not to bring chewing gum, glass bottles, correction fluids, other solvents, matches, cigarettes, alcohol or drugs to school either on the premises or to a school related activity; - to bring no jewellery whatsoever, including earrings, to school with the exception of a watch; - to follow the uniform policy procedures; - not to cycle / use scooter in school grounds unless taking part in safety training organised by the school; - not to bring their mobile phone to school, except in an exceptional circumstance, and then to hand up their mobile phone, switched off, to the class teacher or principal as soon as school starts and to remember to get their mobile phone from the teacher/principal before school finishes.
+Fighting, rough play or any physical force is never allowed or tolerated. - to never use bad language; Inappropriate language if used towards a teacher or anywhere within the school or while on a school activity is considered a breach of the code. - to wear their full school uniform; - not to bring chewing gum, glass bottles, correction fluids, other solvents, matches, cigarettes, alcohol or drugs to school either on the premises or to a school related activity; - to bring no jewellery whatsoever, including earrings, to school with the exception of a watch. - not to cycle in school grounds unless taking part in safety training organised by the school: - not to bring their mobile phone to school, except in an exceptional circumstance, and then to hand up their mobile phone, switched off, to the class teacher or principal as soon as school starts and to remember to get their mobile phone from the teacher/principal before school finishes.
 If a child is found with a mobile phone it will be confiscated.
-The phone should be given back at the end of the school day. - to keep their hair neat in its natural colour and not cut into unusual styles as per uniform policy. - to respect the school building and property; If any deliberate damage is caused, the parent/guardian will be responsible for the cost of repair/replacement. - to value our school environment; The playground is a litter-free zone Waste paper and cardboard are collected for recycling.
-All other empty carton drink containers and wrapping papers are considered household waste and are taken home. - not to climb on the school railings / roof of veranda.
+The phone should be given back at the end of the school day. - to keep their hair neat in its natural colour and not cut into unusual styles. - to respect the school building and property; If any deliberate damage is caused, the parent/guardian will be responsible for the cost of repair/replacement. - to value our school environment; The playground is a litter-free zone Waste paper and cardboard are collected for recycling.
+All other empty carton drink containers and wrapping papers are considered household waste and are taken home. - not to climb on the school railings.